smartweber/ts-node-postgres/README.md

-# Full-stack TypeScript Development Framework
+# ts-app: Full-stack TypeScript Development Framework

 This project is a starting point for developing an API-first application using TypeScript, Node.js, and Postgres.